Join the NGA team

 Why Intern at NGA?

 The NGA Scholars Program is the National Governors Association’s 11-week, paid, summer internship program.
 As an NGA scholar, you will be a part of a cohort of scholars from around the country who will promote the mission and values of NGA.
 The program is both highly competitive and rigorous, and it allows scholars to help states find innovative solutions to some of the most pressing issues facing our nation.
 NGA scholars have the opportunity to work in various divisions across the organization.
+The 2019 NGA Scholars Program will run from May 28-August 9, 2019.

 - Center for Best Practices